Ritterkreuz des Eisernes Kreuzes mit Eichenlaub

 The Grand Cross of the Iron Cross

-The various grades of the Knight's Cross of the Iron Cross specifically are discussed within seperate entries due to the great importance of each grade.
-The grades of the Knight's Cross were as follows:
+The various grades of the Knight’s Cross of the Iron Cross specifically are discussed within separate entries due to the great importance of each grade.
+The grades of the Knight’s Cross were as follows:

 Knight's Cross